miguelvillasan/BurnSeverityMap-TenerifeWildfireAug2023/README.md

 ## Methodology

-Data Acquisition: Satellite images will be acquired from the Copernicus portal, specifically those corresponding to the Sentinel-2 satellite.
+1. Data Acquisition: Satellite images will be acquired from the Copernicus portal, specifically those corresponding to the Sentinel-2 satellite.

-Pre-processing: Before calculating the NBR, it is essential to pre-process the images.
+2. Pre-processing: Before calculating the NBR, it is essential to pre-process the images.
 This includes atmospheric corrections, spatial alignment, and cloud filtering.

-NBR Calculation: NBR is a formula based on the reflectance of the near-infrared (NIR) and shortwave infrared (SWIR) bands.
+3. NBR Calculation: NBR is a formula based on the reflectance of the near-infrared (NIR) and shortwave infrared (SWIR) bands.
 The formula is:

-NBR=(NIR−SWIR)(NIR+SWIR)NBR=(NIR+SWIR)(NIR−SWIR)​
+\[ NBR = \frac{(NIR - SWIR)}{(NIR + SWIR)} \]

 To determine the fire's severity, the NBR will be calculated both before and after the event.
 Then, a subtraction between the two will be carried out to determine the change:

-ΔNBR=NBRbefore−NBRafterΔNBR=NBRbefore​−NBRafter​
+\[ \Delta NBR = NBR_{\text{before}} - NBR_{\text{after}} \]

-Severity Classification: Based on the ΔNBR values, the fire's severity is categorized into different levels, such as low, moderate, and high.
+4. Severity Classification: Based on the ΔNBR values, the fire's severity is categorized into different levels, such as low, moderate, and high.

 ## Case Study: Tenerife Forest Fire of 2023